Author

 William Bradford

 William Bradford (1590–1657) was a Separatist leader and governor of Plymouth Colony whose theological writings and historical documentation shaped early American Puritan thought and practice.
-His *History of Plymouth Settlement* (1608–1650) stands as a foundational primary source for understanding the religious motivations and communal struggles of English Separatists who sought to establish a covenanted church community independent from the Church of England.
-Bradford's synthesis of Reformed theology with practical colonial governance established influential models for Congregationalism and contributed significantly to the intellectual and spiritual foundations of New England Protestantism.
+His *History of Plymouth Settlement* provided a foundational narrative of the Pilgrims' religious motivations and their covenant theology, establishing a model of congregational independence that influenced subsequent American Protestant ecclesiology.
+Bradford's work remains essential to understanding the intersection of religious dissent, colonial governance, and the development of American religious identity in the seventeenth century.

 Works in the Library